pedrofuentes/bitbar-plugins/pagerDutyOnCall/README.md

 ## Configuration
 Aside of the required Endpoint and API Token you have the following options:

-`api.query` - will filter the available escalation policies by the provided query
+`api.query` (optional) - will filter the available escalation policies by the provided query

-`style.prefix` - will remove the provided prefix from the escalation policy name
+`style.prefix` (optional) - will remove the provided prefix from the escalation policy name

 ##Contributing
 If you find a bug or have a feature request please [submit an issue](https://github.com/PedroFuentes/bitbar-plugins/issues/new).
 If you want to contribute, fork the repo and when ready submit a Pull Request.